IRasmivan/commercetools/README.md

 #### Description of scenario covered:
 * To enable **CONCURRENT REQUEST** for getting the stock for the productId.
 If stock is found for the productId, then populate response header with key **ETAG** and value for the key with **VERSION** column value from stock table for the given productId.
-* The requested stock for the given productid will be searched from the inmemory **CACHE**, if available the data will be served to the user else it will be searched from the stock table.
+* The requested stock for the given productId will be searched from the inmemory **CACHE**, if available the data will be served to the user else it will be searched from the stock table.
 * If there are **NO STOCK AVAILABLE** for the productId, then I have populated an attribute called StockMessage which has message as 'There are no stock available for this productId'.
 * Check if the user have given valid productId for the stock.
 If it is **INVALID PRODUCTID**, then respond user as ErroneousJsonException with message as 'Product not found'.